 - "The Continuing Story of Bungalow Bill" → "While My Guitar Gently Weeps" is either a case of this or Siamese Twin Songs, depending upon one's interpretation of the tropes.

-- Fake-Out Fade-Out: "Helter Skelter", and too many times to count on "Revolution 9".
+- Fake-Out Fade-Out: "Helter Skelter",note and too many times to count on "Revolution 9".

 - Food Songs Are Funny: "Savoy Truffle", which is, among other things, George Harrison's humourous ode to Eric Clapton's chocolate addiction.